FormunaGit/Pintes/README.md

 As of 0.2.alpha.1 (0.2a1), Pintes is now on PyPI.
 You can install it using `pip install pintes` and use it as a module.

-Check out the `demo.py` file for a demo on how to use Pintes.
+Check out the demo folder for a demo on how to use Pintes.